Ready to support India in diversifying its energy imports: White House | Headlines

 - United States

-The United States is ready to support India in diversifying its energy imports, the White House said Wednesday, reiterating its desire that New Delhi does not purchase oil from Russia amid American sanctions on Moscow for invading Ukraine.
+The US stands ready to support India in diversifying its energy imports, the White House has said, reiterating its desire that New Delhi does not purchase oil from Russia amid American sanctions on Moscow for attacking Ukraine.

+The remarks made by White House Press Secretary Jen Psaki on Wednesday come amid increasing disquiet in the West over India's indication to buy larger volumes of discounted crude oil from Russia.

+On Monday, the White House said the US views that it is not in India's interest to ''accelerate or increase'' imports of Russian energy and other commodities while offering to work with New Delhi to help it reduce its reliance on imports from Moscow.

+Jaishankar also said that attributing a political color to India's actions in the wake of the Ukraine situation was uncalled for and unfair.

+He said India's approach should be guided by its national beliefs and values, national interest, and by its national strategy.

-US Deputy National Security Advisor Daleep Singh was in New Delhi last week to discuss with Indian officials on the Russian sanctions.
+US Deputy National Security Advisor Daleep Singh was in New Delhi recently to discuss with Indian officials on the Russian sanctions.

-The nomination of the US Ambassador to India, Eric Garcetti, the Mayor of Los Angeles, is pending in the US Senate as he does not have enough votes for his confirmation.
+The nomination of US Ambassador to India Eric Garcetti, the Mayor of Los Angeles, is pending in the US Senate as he does not have enough votes for his confirmation, she said.

 "Our preference is always to have a confirmed ambassador on the ground.
 It's an incredibly important diplomatic position.
 We also engage with countries through a range of channels.
 And obviously, our deputy National Security Advisor was just in India recently in the last few weeks, conveying clearly what the consequences of violating sanctions would be and what the mechanisms are," Psaki said.